andreamari/polyquantum_test/README.md

 1. Open a new **issue** to propose a new idea or a new problem.
 2. Once refined, create a subfolder in `/documents/` folder.
    - Name the subfolder after the issue number (e.g., `/documents/42/`).
-   - Create or edit a Markdown document explaining your idea /documents/42/0-main.md`).
+   - Create or edit a Markdown document explaining your idea (e.g., `/documents/42/0-main.md`).
    - Include metadata at the top: author, date, source issue.
 3. Open a Pull Request to merge the subfolder and its internal file.

 ## How to contribute to an existing project
 1. Discuss and interact directly by commenting on an existing issue.
-2. Each time the discussion produces original material that is worth preserving (ideas, solutions, calculations, etc..), create or edit a Markdown file in the `/documents/` folder.
+2. Each time the discussion produces original material that is worth preserving (ideas, solutions, calculations, etc..), create or edit a Markdown file in the issue subfolder (e.g., `/documents/42/1-further_comments.md`).
 3. Open a Pull Request to merge the file.

 ## Issues vs. Markdown files